For the past 18 months, the pandemic has wrecked lives, crushed businesses, and tanked national economies. Meanwhile, science has flourished.

-RPL: Our first goal was to keep all members of our community safe, while also making sure buildings and facilities remained operational during state-wide lockdown.
-In March of last year, we closed the university while retaining a skeletal staff of about 180 people whose presence on campus was indispensable.
+RPL: Our first goal was to keep all members of our community safe while also making sure buildings and facilities remained operational during statewide lockdown.
+In March of last year, we closed the university while retaining a skeleton staff of about 180 people whose presence on campus was indispensable.
 From day one, we implemented robust protocols for mask wearing, social distancing, and cleaning, as well as systems for testing and tracing.
-We had a committee of faculty experts monitoring developments to recommend changes to our practices as we learned more about how the virus works, and how it spreads.
+We had a committee of faculty experts monitoring developments to recommend changes to our practices as we learned more about how the virus works and how it spreads.

 Last summer, we began reopening all labs with safety procedures in place, and as this scaled up, we instituted mandatory weekly COVID testing for everyone coming to campus using a robust saliva test developed on campus.
 With these precautions, we have had no cases of viral transmission on campus throughout the pandemic, testimony to the impact each of us can have by working together to protect one another.